evanharmon/in-mono/headspace/aws/aws-route53.md

 # AWS ROUTE 53
-AWS Shield on by default

 ## Resources
 - [AWS Route 53 Docs](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/Welcome.html)
 - [AWS Route 53 Logging, Monitoring, Tagging](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/integration-with-other-services.html#integration-logging-monitoring-tagging)

-## Best Practice For Testing
+## Security
+AWS Shield on by default

+## Record Types
+- A: map hostname to IPv4
+- AAAA: map hostname to IPv6
+- CNAME: map hostname to another hostname
+- NS: Name server for hosted zone

+## Options for testing

 Buy a throwaway domain for testing that is owned / managed by one of your AWS accounts.
 Using these domains in test setups avoids having to make multiple